Transfer Pricing Requirements in Guatemala

 February 19, 2025

-In Guatemala, companies that carry out transactions with related parties must comply with specific transfer pricing regulations to ensure that these operations are carried out in accordance with the arm’s length principle.
-Below, we present the main obligations and key dates that companies should consider.
+In Guatemala, companies performing related party transactions must comply with specific Transfer Pricing regulations to ensure these transactions are under the Arm’s Length Principle.
+The following are the principal obligations and key dates that companies should consider.

 Obligations and Due Dates in Guatemala

-The main transfer pricing obligations and their respective compliance deadlines are detailed below:
+The following are the main Transfer Pricing obligations and their respective compliance deadlines:

 Type of Obligation Due Date

-Affidavit Until March 31 of the year following the end of the tax year.
+Affidavit Until March 31 of the year following the end of the fiscal year.

-Local File Subject to the requirement of the Tax Administration.
+Local File Subject to the Tax Administration’s requirement.

-Companies that carry out intercompany transactions must ensure that they comply with these obligations in order to avoid penalties and guarantee regulatory compliance.
+Companies performing intercompany transactions should ensure compliance with these obligations to avoid penalties and regulatory compliance.

 Transfer Pricing Affidavit

-The Local File in Guatemala must be submitted by March 31st of the year following the end of the tax year.
-This document must include detailed information on transactions carried out between related parties, with the aim of demonstrating that they have been agreed under market conditions.
+The Transfer Pricing affidavit in Guatemala must be filed no later than March 31 of the year following the closing of the fiscal year.
+This document must include detailed information on the related party transactions to demonstrate that they have been agreed to under market conditions.

-In accordance with Article 64 of the Regulations of the Tax Update Law, taxpayers who carry out transactions with related parties must attach to their annual Income Tax return an annex with detailed information on these transactions “Annex to the Informative Affidavit on related parties”.
+According to Article 64 of the Regulations of the Tax Update Law, taxpayers performing related party transactions must attach an annex with detailed information on such transactions, “Annex to the Annual Income Tax Affidavit on Related Parties,” to their annual income tax return.

-In accordance with the provisions of Decree Number 10-2012 of the Congress of the Republic.
-Article 65 of this law states that “Taxpayers must have, at the time of filing the Income Tax Return, sufficient information and analysis to demonstrate and justify the correct determination of prices, the amounts of consideration or the profit margins in their transactions with related parties, in accordance with the provisions of this book”.
-This information must be contained in a Local File.
+According to the provisions of Decree No. 10-2012 of the Congress of the Republic.
+Article 65 of this law provides that “taxpayers must have, when filing the Income Tax affidavit, sufficient information and analysis to support the correct pricing, the amounts of consideration, or the profit margins in their related party transactions, according to the provisions of this book.”
+This information must be contained in a Transfer Pricing Study

-Unlike the Informative Affidavit, the Local File only has to be submitted if requested by the Tax Administration.
-This report goes into more depth in the analysis of the local entity’s transfer pricing, providing additional information on the methodology used, the comparables applied and the justification of market values.
+Unlike the affidavit, the Local Report must only be filed if requested by the Tax Administration.
+This report deepens the Transfer Pricing analysis of the local entity, providing additional information on the methodology employed, the comparables applied, and the justification of the market values.

-Unlike other jurisdictions that have adopted the OECD guidelines in their entirety, Guatemala does not require the filing of a Master File or a Country by Country Report, which reduces the administrative burden for multinational companies operating in the country.
+Unlike other jurisdictions adopted by the OECD guidelines in their entirety, Guatemala does not require filing a Master File or a Country-by-Country Report, which reduces the administrative burden for multinational companies operating in the country.

 Implications for Companies

-It is crucial that companies with intercompany operations in Guatemala maintain adequate documentation to respond to any request from the Tax Administration.
-In addition, they must be prepared to justify their transactions with related parties in accordance with the transfer pricing methods established in Guatemalan regulations.
+Companies with intercompany operations in Guatemala must maintain adequate documentation to respond to any Tax Administration’s requirements.
+In addition, they must be prepared to support their related party transactions under the Transfer Pricing methods established in the Guatemalan regulations.

-It is important to highlight that Article 65, paragraph 2, of Decree Number 10-2012 establishes that “The taxpayer must provide the documentation required by the Tax Administration within twenty (20) days of receipt of the request.
-This obligation is established without prejudice to the Tax Administration’s power to request any additional information it deems necessary for the exercise of its functions
+It should be noted that Article 65, numeral 2, Decree Number 10-2012, establishes that “the taxpayer must provide the documentation required by the Tax Administration within a term of twenty (20) days from the receipt of the requirement.
+This obligation is established without affecting the Tax Administration’s power to request additional information necessary to perform its functions.”

 Conclusion

-Companies in Guatemala must ensure that they comply with their transfer pricing obligations and maintain clear and accurate documentation.
-The correct application of these requirements not only minimizes tax risks, but also improves transparency and regulatory compliance.
+Companies in Guatemala must ensure compliance with their Transfer Pricing obligations and maintain clear and accurate documentation.
+The correct application of these requirements reduces tax risks and improves transparency and regulatory compliance.

-At TPC Group, we are specialists in transfer pricing and provide expert advice to help your company comply with tax regulations in Guatemala.
-Our team is prepared to help you prepare the appropriate documentation and avoid tax risks.
+At TPC Group, we are Transfer Pricing specialists and provide expert advice for your company to comply with tax regulations in Guatemala.
+Our team is at your disposal to assist you in preparing the proper documentation and avoid tax risks.

-Contact us today for a personalized consultation and optimize your tax strategy!
+Contact us today for a customized consultation and to optimize your tax strategy!

 Contact Us